 ‘The comments I made were inappropriate and I regret them.
 Concerns about immigration are entirely valid and it’s important that politicians engage with them.
 I apologise to the people living in Sawley for any offence I have caused.’

-Glass was promoted to shadow education minister in June 2016, but resigned two days later.
+Glass was promoted to the post of shadow education minister in June 2016, but resigned two days later.
 She stood down at the 2017 general election, citing the ‘bruising referendum‘ as a major cause.
 It’s unfortunate that rising star Glass tripped over that ‘bruising’ reality.
 Had she – and her party – been more aware of the genuine concern about EU mass immigration amongst their voters, Glass might still be an MP.

 23 June 2016